Direct Detection and LHC constraints on a $t$-Channel Simplified Model of Majorana Dark Matter at One Loop: Combined Limits

 \section{Combined Limits}

 We assemble the combined limits from direct detection and collider searches in Figure~\ref{fig:combo}.
 The black shaded regions are ruled out for any value of $g_{DM}$ leading to prompt mediator decays, by constraints from the LHC, whereas colored shading indicates the maximum allowed $g_{DM}$ at that point.
-The picture that emerges is that collider and direct searches are highly complementary, with the collider able to rule out regions of parameter space categorically, whereas the direct searches sensitive to SI scattering typically provide the strongest constraints on $g_{DM}$ in the remainder of the parameter space (with colliders filling the region of very tiny dark matter masses).
+The picture that emerges is that collider and direct searches are highly complementary, with the collider able to rule out regions of parameter space categorically, whereas the direct searches sensitive to SI scattering typically provide the strongest constraints on $g_{DM}$ in the region of parameter space where the mass of dark matter and mediator are comparable (with colliders filling the region of intermediate dark matter masses).
 Despite being less suppressed at tree level, the SD constraints are only relevant at large mediator mass ($\sim 2~{\rm TeV}$) and small dark matter mass ($\sim 10~{\rm GeV}$) and is subdominant for all other regions of parameter space.
 This highlights the importance that higher order contributions to the SI cross section has on this particular simplified model.

 Finally, it is interesting to use the current constraints from colliders and direct searches to construct the largest allowed forecast for the annihilation cross section.
 At very low velocities ($\beta \sim 10^{-3}$), this cross section is probed by indirect searches for high energy gamma rays, cosmic rays, or neutrinos produced by dark matter annihilation in the Galaxy.
 In the early Universe, under the assumption that the extrapolation to the time of freeze-out follows a standard cosmology, the inclusive annihilation cross section (for $\beta \sim 1/20$) maps onto the expected dark matter abundance.
 In Figure~\ref{fig:sigV} we present the velocity averaged annihilation cross-section in the non relativistic limit.
 We import the model files written in Feynrules in {\tt micrOMEGAs5.0}~\cite{Belanger:2018mqt} to evaluate $\langle\sigma v_{ann}\rangle$ for $g_{DM}$ set to its maximally allowed value obtained from Figure~\ref{fig:combo}.
 The black shaded area of Figure~\ref{fig:sigV} represents the region of parameter space ruled out by LHC constraints, and the colored shaded regions correspond to different values of $\left< \sigma v \right>$ normalized to $10^{-26} \text{cm}^3/\text{s}.$\footnote{ A ballpark number for $\left< \sigma v \right>$ to saturate the DM relic density is $3 \times 10^{-26} \text{cm}^3/\text{s}$, with smaller values indicating overabundant DM for a standard cosmological history.} Both the $q_L$ and $u_R$ models have larger values of $\left< \sigma v \right>$ compared to the $d_R$ model.
 This can be understood from the velocity-averaged annihilation cross-section into SM fermions,